mendix/docs/content/addons/ats-addon/rg-ats.md

 ## 1 Introduction

-The reference guide for ATS is organized according to the ATS version.
+The *ATS Reference Guides* are organized according to the ATS version.

 ## 2 Main Documents in This Section